-The Council faces cuts in government funding of 14.5% in 2014/15 (£1.52m) and a provisional 13.8% in 2015/16 (£1.24m), with further cuts expected over the next few years.
-In order to deliver a balanced budget moving forward, the Council needs to make savings of £2.08m in 2014/15 and identify further savings of circa £2.73m in 2015/16.
+The Council faces cuts in government funding of 14.69% in 2015-16 (£1.42m) and a provisional 10% in 2016-17 (£0.807m), with further cuts expected over the next few years.
+In order to deliver a balanced budget moving forward, the Council needs to make savings of £0.929m in 2016-17 and identify further savings of circa £0.400m in 2017-18.
 The Council has reviewed staff structures to enable the Council to develop plans to deal with the continuing budget cuts; is looking to identify further savings from the shared service arrangements and reviewing which budgets can be reduced as a result of under-spending in prior years.
 The Council is also undertaking a service review programme to identify the further savings required in order to be able to continue to deliver key priority services to residents and ensure delivery of the Council's Corporate Plan objectives.
-This programme will look to see which services can be reduced whilst still meeting customer needs; which can be delivered in a different way to reduce costs; and will look to identify where there are further efficiencies to be made within service areas.
+This programme will include looking at key themes such as Digitalisation, Partnership working and possible Joint Ventures to see which services can be reduced whilst still meeting customer needs; which can be delivered in a different way to reduce costs; and will look to identify where there are further efficiencies to be made within service areas.